chuanqisun/micro-controller-programming/week15/final-notes.md

 - Two hypothesis that we can test in the future
   - The curved lines prevents laser to build up heat
   - The FDM process creates directional surfaces.

+# Core Game Loop

+## Character customization

+- AI generates 7 distinct characters, based on story telling archetypes
+- Single or two players plug into the switchboard to connect to a character
+- When all the buttons on all the operators are pressed, story begins

+## Exploration phase

+- Each player can investigate pulsing lights on the switchboard to gather information
+- When they are ready, one of them commit to take action
+- Light blinks under all players, indicating action

+## Action phase

+- AI provides action options
+- One of the players take action
+- AI will force transition to Exploration phase after action is taken